By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 7. SARMs

 Selective Androgen Receptor Modulators (SARMs) are therapeutic compounds that can help increase androgen receptors inside the body.
-They do this by binding to androgen receptors in the body with synthetic ligands.
+They do this by binding synthetic ligands to androgen receptors in the body.

 Then, similarly to an androgenic steroid, it can help increase the number of androgens in your system.
 This can help correct any deficiency that you may have.